softcite/software-mentions/README.md

 The compiled XML training files will be written in the standard GROBID training path for the softwate recognition model under `grobid/software-mentions/resources/dataset/software/corpus/`.

-## Analysis of traninign data consistency
+## Analysis of training data consistency

 A Python 3.* script is available under `script/` to analyse XML training data and spot possible unconsistencies to review.
 To launch the script: